KMVA: Hot 97.5/103.9

-In early 2012, KMVA shifted its direction towards a Dance presentation and became more music intensive with the addition of more Dance hits, along with a new slogan "The Hits and Dance Channel" to reflect the adjusted changes.
+In early 2012, KMVA shifted its direction towards Dance music.
+It added a new slogan, "The Hits and Dance Channel".
 It also dropped Elvis Duran for a music-driven morning show that same year.
 By 2013, the Dance product was phased out for more Hot AC product, but remained within the Top 40/CHR realm.
 However, by the Fall of 2013, KMVA returned to an Adult Top 40 direction altogether.

 On December 27, 2013, Trumper Communications and Riviera Broadcasting Group announced that they would merge their Adult Top 40 outlets into one simulcast, with KMVA and KEXX becoming "Hot 97.5/103.9 Trending Radio."
 The combined signals made their launch on December 31, 2013.
 On March 14, 2014, the sale of KMVA by Trumper Communications to Riviera Broadcasting was consummated at a price of $11,270,000.

-On June 17, 2022, at noon, KMVA and KZON shifted to rhythmic hot AC, keeping the "Hot" branding and adopting the "Rhythm of the Valley" positioner, with the first song being "Hot in Herre" by Nelly.
+On June 17, 2022, at noon, KMVA and KZON shifted to rhythmic hot AC, keeping the "Hot" branding and adopting the "Rhythm of the Valley" positioner.
+The first song was "Hot in Herre" by Nelly.